A LITTLE HISTORY - Neil Barnes

 My recent projects include producing and playing on the “Lady Bianca Sings, Hold On Just A Little While Longer / Gonna Have A Mighty Good Time” digital 45.
 This was a full on Gospel production and I am very proud to have been involved.

-I am currently releasing a CD under my own name, “Bald Guy With A Lot On His Mind”.
+In 2020, I released a CD under my own name, “Bald Guy With A Lot On His Mind”.
 This includes some of my originals and reworking of some wonderful obscure songs form Chuck Berry to Ray Charles.
 The sessions were done at Greaseland Studios, Hyde Street Studios and Jon Atkinson’s Big Tone Records.
 They recordings include all the A-Team of the Bay Area: Kid Andersen (Rick Estrin and the Nightcats) , Sid Morris, Johnny Cat Soubrand, June Core (Charlie Musselwhite band), Mike Phillips, Vance Ehlers, Robi Bean, Lauren Halliwell, Kyle Jester and Ron Thompson (R.I.P)

 That brings us to today and I'm still striving to make and play legitimate roots music.